Aji Amarillo – A Staple Peruvian Pepper Variety

 The aji amarillo is considered a fundamental ingredient in Peruvian cooking.
 The large, orange chili peppers are an essential component of countless dishes, and are used to make the popular aji amarillo paste.

 This article is all about the aji amarillo.
-I’ll cover the origin of the variety, the plant characteristics, how to grow them from seed, their flavor, heat level, and uses in the kitchen.
-We have grown the aji amarillo for two seasons straight, and I think we will be growing them again with our other chili varieties.
+I’ll cover the origin of the variety, the plant’s characteristics, how to grow them from seed, their flavor, heat level, and uses in the kitchen.
+We have grown the aji amarillo for several gardening seasons, and I think we will be growing them again with our other chili varieties.

 Three ripe aji amarillo peppers